These dark chocolate taffy flowers, made from dark chocolate, corn syrup, and vanilla, are a lovely and simple garnish.

-This recipe for chocolate taffy reminds us of long-ago October nights spent rushing from house to house untwisting the paper ends of delicious candy chews.
+This recipe for dark chocolate taffy flowers reminds us of long-ago October nights spent rushing from house to house untwisting the paper ends of delicious candy chews.
 For lots of deep, rich taste in addition to chewiness, we melt the best dark chocolate, mix it with corn syrup, vanilla, and salt, and roll it out like pie dough.
 Easy!
 It’s also what we use to make dark chocolate flowers.
 Handmade flowers allow you to create a sophisticated look for dessert plates, one that matches all the hard work and love you put into them.–Susan Heeger and Susie Norris

 LC Tootsie Roll Note

-Lest you think these are Tootsie Rolls gone to finishing school, allow us to disabuse you of that notion.
+Lest you think these dark chocolate taffy flowers are Tootsie Rolls gone to finishing school, allow us to disabuse you of that notion.
 (Well, okay, maybe in a loosely inspired sort of way, yes, this dark chocolate taffy is what Tootsie Rolls can only aspire to be.
 But that’s where the similarity ends.)
 Sneak a rich, satiating, chocolate taffy fleur alongside mom’s morning espresso, perch it on her Mother’s Day cake, or leave it on her pillow.
 You wouldn’t do that with a Tootsie Roll, would you?

-Dark Chocolate Taffy Recipe
+Dark Chocolate Taffy Flowers

 - 3 cups finely chopped high-quality dark chocolate